monkmakes/plant-monitor-makecode/README.md

 > Open this page at [https://monkmakes.github.io/plant-monitor-makecode/](https://monkmakes.github.io/plant-monitor-makecode/)

+This extension makes it super-easy to use the MonkMakes Plant Monitor (https://monkmakes.com/pmon)

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.